Photo by Jerry Kiesewetter, Unsplash.

 Except that Haqiqatjou doesn’t “purport to speak as an expert” on street harassment.
 Nor does he claim to speak on behalf of women.
 He explains that these issues do impact him on a daily basis as well:

 Let me be frank.
 As a Muslim man, it is not easy walking through the streets these days.
 Women’s fashion continues to get increasingly sexy and provocative, and, in effect, public spaces are increasingly sexualized.
 From an Islamic perspective, the harm caused to individuals by this is clear and inarguable.
 Even from a non-religious perspective, constantly bombarding men with sexiness can be tortuous.
 Think of men or adolescent males who for whatever reason cannot find a sexual partner.
 Or think of married men being endlessly tempted by strangers as soon as they step out of the house.
 And, of course, the same or analogous harm can be inflicted on women by provocatively dressed men.

 So, given the extent of this harm, why can’t concerned members of society raise their voices and say, enough is enough? ~ The Hypocrisy of Feminist Outrage

-Even though he has clearly explained that being bombarded with sexiness can be “tortuous” for men, his detractors dismissed his concerns, implying “male opinions” simply don’t count:
+He clearly explained what is “tortuous” for him and other men.
+Yet his detractors dismissed his concerns, implying “male opinions” simply don’t count:

 …..The author contends, why don’t we accept that sexual harassment goes both ways?
 Because the truth is, it doesn’t go both ways…